RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 In most cases, to add files to an Eclipse project, you use the **Import** command.
 This creates local copies of file sources in the workspace.
 Optionally, you can leave the source files in the original location and create links to them which is what you are going to do in this tutorial.

-To add the sample's copybooks to the project:
+To add the sample copybooks to the project:

 1. In Application Explorer view, right-click the **Bankdemo** project and click **New** \> **Folder\> Folder**.
 2. Click **Advanced** and select **Link to alternate location (Linked Folder)**.